Changes the ownership of database objects owned by a database role.

 The DROP OWNED command is an alternative that simply drops all of the database objects owned by one or more roles.
 DROP OWNED requires privileges only on the source role(s).

-The REASSIGN OWNED command does not affect any privileges granted to the old roles for objects that are not owned by them.
-Use DROP OWNED to revoke those privileges.
+The REASSIGN OWNED command does not affect any privileges granted to the old_roles on objects that are not owned by them.
+Likewise, it does not affect default privileges created with ALTER DEFAULT PRIVILEGES.
+Use DROP OWNED to revoke such privileges.

 Reassign any database objects owned by the role named sally and bob to admin;